breakin/snestistics/docs/tutorial-annotations.md

 Closing words
 =============
 Working iteratively with labels is extremely powerful.
-[Here](code/tutorial2.labels) is the full labels file if you want to experiment with it.
+[Here](code/tutorial-annotations.labels) is the "finished" labels file if you want to experiment with it.
 We will post a new one after each tutorial step so that you can follow along!
 In the [next post](tutorial-predict) we will look how we can make the assembly listing even more beautiful.